HazemMonir/lib_x/README.md

 <br>

 #### ```Widget PersistStateWidget({required Widget child})```
-- It could be useful if you have e.g. ScrollView, and you want to maintain its state like scoll position when navigating to other tabs.
+It could be useful if you have e.g. ScrollView and you want to maintain its state like scoll position when navigating to other tabs.
 #### E.g.
 ```dart
 class MyListView extends StatelessWidget {